Second voyage of HMS Beagle: Naturalist and geologist

 For Beaufort and the leading Cambridge "gentlemen of science", the opportunity for a naturalist to join the expedition fitted with their drive to revitalise British government policy on science.
 This elite disdained research done for money and felt that natural philosophy was for gentlemen, not tradesmen.
 The officer class of the Army and Navy provided a way to ascend this hierarchy; the ship's surgeon often collected specimens on voyages, and Robert McCormick had secured the position on Beagle after taking part in earlier expeditions and studying natural history.
 A sizeable collection had considerable social value, attracting wide public interest, and McCormick aspired to fame as an exploring naturalist.
 Collections made by the ship's surgeon and other officers were government property, though the Admiralty was not consistent on this, and went to important London establishments, usually the British Museum.
 The Admiralty instructions for the first voyage had required officers "to use their best diligence in increasing the Collections in each ship: the whole of which must be understood to belong to the Public", but on the second voyage this requirement was omitted, and the officers were free to keep all the specimens for themselves.

-FitzRoy's journal written during the first voyage noted that, while investigating magnetic rocks near the Barbara Channel, he regretted "that no person in the vessel was skilled in mineralogy, or at all acquainted with geology", to make use of the opportunity of "ascertaining the nature of the rocks and earths" of the areas surveyed.
+FitzRoy's journal written during the first voyage noted that, while investigating magnetic rocks near the Bárbara Channel, he regretted "that no person in the vessel was skilled in mineralogy, or at all acquainted with geology", to make use of the opportunity of "ascertaining the nature of the rocks and earths" of the areas surveyed.
 FitzRoy decided that on any similar future expedition, he would "endeavour to carry out a person qualified to examine the land; while the officers, and myself, would attend to hydrography."
 This indicated a need for a naturalist qualified to examine geology, who would spend considerable periods onshore away from the ship.
 McCormick lacked expertise in geology and had to attend to his duties on the ship.